mike42/6502-assembly-intellij/README.md

 - Refactor/rename a label and its usages
 - Comment/uncomment blocks of code
 - Code folding for scopes, procedures and macro definitions
+- Completion suggestions for mnemonics and labels
+- Warnings for undefined and unused symbols

 ## Installation